 Transgender Name Change: Update Your Credit Report

-For transgender or non-binary consumers, completing a legal name change is a major milestone.
-As part of this effort, they can change their first, middle and/or last names on their credit report by providing the appropriate documentation to the credit reporting agencies, including TransUnion.
+For transgender, non-binary or intersex consumers, completing a legal name change is a major milestone.
+As part of this process, consumers can request to update their first, middle and/or last names on their credit report by providing the appropriate documentation to the credit reporting agencies, including TransUnion.

 TransUnion is a proud ally of the LGBTQ+ community, and we’re committed to helping consumers navigate the name change process.
 Here’s an overview of the steps to follow to change your name on your official records and your credit report:

 The steps you’ll follow to complete a legal name change will vary depending on the state where you live.
-You can find a state-by-state guide to the process for updating your legal records, such as your Social Security record, driver's license, birth certificate and passport, from the National Center for Transgender Equality.
+You can find a state-by-state guide to updating your legal records, such as your Social Security record, driver's license, birth certificate and passport, from the organization Advocates for Trans Equality.
 In general, the first step for a transgender name change will be getting a name change order through your local court.

 Then, you’ll likely need to update your name with the Social Security Administration.
 From there, you can get updated copies of other documents such as a driver’s license through your local department of motor vehicles.